This manual is for Eclector version 0.12.0.

 In addition to the generic functions referenced in the above diagram,

-objects with their respective final objects within an object that is
+their respective final objects within an object that is about to be

-state of the labeled object it is processing after reading
+labeled object it is processing after reading expression

 .